DoclerLabs/openstack/openstack-installer/docs/installation.rst

 2. Pre-requisite
 ================

 - A deployment node, which can connect to the provisioned nodes via ssh.
-Install ansible on it.
+Install Ansible on it.
+Version 1.9.4 or >= 2.0.1.0 is tested/recommended.
 - Ubuntu 14.04 LTS for the base OS.
 Need odd number of controller nodes, and arbitary number of compute nodes.
 - For ceph, it is recommended to have at least 3 monitor nodes, and 3 OSD nodes.
 - Set up the network for the nodes: